ehsanulkader/ehsanulkader.github.io/_pages/about.md

   💡 Interested in <b>Systems</b>, <b>Security</b>, <b>Software Engineering</b> and <b>Applied Machine Learning</b>
 </small>

 I am Ehsan, a PhD student in the Computer Science Department at Stony Brook University.
 Prior to starting my graduate studies, I worked as a Lecturer in the [Department of Computer Science and Engineering, BRAC University](https://cse.sds.bracu.ac.bd/), from where I am currently on leave.
-I completed my undergraduate degree in Computer Science and Engineering from [Department of Computer Science and Engineering, at the Bangladesh University of Engineering and Technology (BUET)](https://cse.buet.ac.bd/).
+I completed my undergraduate degree in Computer Science and Engineering from [Bangladesh University of Engineering and Technology (BUET)](https://cse.buet.ac.bd/).

 My research interests broadly span Systems, Security, Applied Machine Learning, and I aim to pursue research that contributes to building optimized, secure systems and to develop tools that abstract system complexity to enable efficient resource management.